merenlab/anvio/anvio/docs/programs/anvi-script-find-misassemblies.md

 |contig_001|1665603|100500-101000|500|
 |contig_001|1665603|1665106-1665603|497|

-The second output is a table reporting the position with high relative abundance of clipped reads.
-It includes the contig's length, contig's position, the relative position in the contig (0 to 1), the total coverage at that position, the coverage of clipping at that position, and the ratio between these two coverage.
+The second output is a table reporting the positions with high relative abundance of clipped reads.
+It includes the contig in which the position occurs, the contig's length, the position in the contig with high levels of clipping, its relative position in the contig, the total coverage at that position, the coverage of reads clipping at that position, and the ratio between these two coverage values.
+The 'relative position' is the position divided by the contig's length (a value from 0 to 1), which tells you whether the position is close to the contig ends or somewhere in the middle.

 |**contig**|**length**|**pos**|**relative_pos**|**cov**|**clipping**|**clipping_ratio**|
 |:--|:--|:--|:--|:--|:--|:--|